DIAGNijmegen/AbdomenMRUS-prostate-segmentation/README.md

 This algorithm is hosted on [Grand-Challenge.com](https://grand-challenge.org/algorithms/prostate-segmentation/).

 ## Summary
 This algorithm segments the whole prostate gland in biparametric MRI (bpMRI).
 Development of this model was geared toward robust prostate segmentation, at the expense of fine-grained zonal segmentation.
+This algorithm was used to provide prostate segmentations for the [PI-CAI challenge](https://pi-cai.grand-challenge.org/).

 ## Mechanism
 This algorithm is a deep learning-based model, which ensembles five independent nnU-Net models (using 5-fold cross-validation).
 To prioritize robust segmentation, we trained these models with Cross-Entropy + Focal loss.
 We trained these models with a total of 438 prostate biparametric MRI (bpMRI) scans paired with a manual prostate segmentation.
 These scans were sourced from two independent hospitals: 299 cases from Radboudumc (of which 248 part of [ProstateX](https://prostatex.grand-challenge.org)) and 139 cases from [Prostate158](https://prostate158.grand-challenge.org).